Dennis Akpona, African Central Conferences Coordinator

 Laura Young, South Central Regional Organizer

-Laura Young is a partner, mother, outspoken advocate for social justice, and has been serving through RMN as a volunteer or on staff since 2007.
-She is a member of the Texas Annual Conference, but currently living in the Northwest Texas Conference where her partner serves as the senior pastor of St. John’s UMC in Lubbock.
-Laura is deeply committed to ongoing theological education and full inclusion of LGBT persons in the UMC.
+Laura Young is a Deaconess in the UMC.
+She’s a clergy spouse, mother, outspoken advocate for social justice, and has been serving through RMN as a volunteer or on staff since 2007.
+She is a member of the Texas Annual Conference, but currently living in the Northwest Texas Conference where her partner serves a Reconciling congregation in Lubbock.
+Laura is deeply committed to ongoing theological education and full inclusion of LGBTQ persons in the UMC.
 She has chaired the board for Perkins Lay School of Theology, and co-chaired Breaking the Silence – a voice for full inclusion in the Texas Annual Conference.
-She has served as a delegate to Jurisdictional Conference and was the Legislative Coordinator for Church & Society B at the 2012 General Conference.
-Currently, Laura is a Deaconess candidate preparing for consecration in 2016.
-Laura is a singer, enjoys live music, Houston Astros baseball, and collects giraffes.
+She has served as a delegate to Jurisdictional Conference and was the LYNC Legislative Coordinator for Church & Society B at the 2012 and 2016 General Conferences.
+Laura is a singer, enjoys live music, Houston Astros baseball, photography, and collects giraffes.